didiersmith/steve/chapters/stevienix.md

 Steve cocked his head.

-"This is the seventeenth star to disappear in the past few millenia," Gabe continued.
+"This is the seventeenth star to disappear in the past few millennia," Gabe continued.
 "There's a little burst of discussion in the astronomy journals every time, and then it quiets down.
 No one knows why it's happening."

 "So therefore, it's aliens?"